 According to Search Engine Land, most people should already have access to the new beta version of Google Search Console.
-If you didn’t receive a notification yet, please visit the search console and type your website address in the search property field and – Voila!
+If you didn’t receive a notification yet, visit the search console and type your website address in the search property field, and – Voila!

 As an SEO you should definitely try it out!
-It gives you a lot of interesting insight on how Google crawls and indexes your domain.
+It gives you a lot of interesting insight into how Google crawls and indexes your domain.

 In this article, I’m going to comb through Google Search Console’s beta version and point out some of its best new features.
 It should be noted, however, that at the time of writing this, the beta version has only been available for a few months and Google is more than likely to add more reports and features.
 While I will do my best to update this article, I can’t guarantee that Google will not remove or merge some of the reports.

 Let’s get started…